 When the human body suffers a traumatic event such as a motorcycle accident, chemicals like adrenaline can be released that give you the strength needed to escape a dangerous situation or help you get to safety.
 These same chemicals can also mask symptoms and temporarily remove pain, even though you may have suffered severe injury.
 So even though you don’t feel pain or injury, you may still have suffered trauma without knowing it.

-Postponing medical treatment from motorcycle injuries can also prevent your body from healing properly under the guidance of medical experts, thus worsening injuries or even causing permanent disfigurement.
+Postponing medical treatment from motorcycle accident injuries can also prevent your body from healing properly under the guidance of medical experts, thus worsening injuries or even causing permanent disfigurement.

 Contact a Michigan Motorcycle Accident Attorney

 The next steps are best handled under the guidance of an experienced attorney who specializes in Michigan motorcycle accidents.
 This is to help you avoid making mistakes that can cost you benefits, compensation, and other care that you may be entitled to under Michigan law.